Email Marketing: The Complete Guide 2026

 2. Transparency:

-- Privacy policy must be linked (what, why, how long, which rights)
+- The privacy policy must be linked (what, why, how long, which rights)

-- Every email must contain a functioning unsubscribe link
+- Every email must contain a working unsubscribe link

-- Unsubscription must be possible in a maximum of 2 clicks (no login required)
+- Unsubscribing must be possible in a maximum of 2 clicks (no login required)

-- Unsubscription must take effect within 10 days (best practice: immediately)
+- Unsubscribing must take effect within 10 days (best practice: immediately)

-- Implement List-Unsubscribe header (one-click unsubscribe in Gmail/Apple Mail)
+- Implement a list-unsubscribe header (one-click unsubscribe in Gmail/Apple Mail)

-- Only collect data you truly need (first name + email are usually sufficient)
+- Collect only data that you really need (first name + email are usually enough)

 - No tracking without consent (open tracking, click tracking)